Skip to main content

 Pathway 4

-Minimum 6 years of relevant employment required – Five years of relevant employment (can be outside the last 5-year period) in addition to at least one year of highly relevant employment within the last five years before applying.
+• at least six years of employment at an appropriate skill level that includes at least one year of highly relevant employment within the last five years before applying,

 Qualifications & employment criteria